Homological stability of topological moduli spaces

 \subsection{$\tE_1$-modules over $\tE_2$-algebras from modules over braided monoidal categories}

-Recall the categorical (one-colored) \emph{operad of colored braids} $\CoB$ \cite[Ch.\,5]{Fresse}.
-The category of $n$-operations is the groupoid $\CoB(n)$ with linear orderings of $\{1,\ldots,n\}$ as its objects and braids connecting the spots as prescribed by the orderings as its morphisms.
-The operadic composition is given by "cabling".
-Algebras over $\CoB$ are the same as strict braided monoidal categories and that the topological operad obtained by taking classifying spaces is $\tE_2$ (see \cite[Thm.\,5.2.12]{Fresse} or \cite[Ch.\,8]{FiedorowiczStelzerVogt}).
-Extending this, we construct a two-colored operad whose algebras are modules over braided monoidal categories and whose classifying space operad is $\tE_{1,2}$ (see \cref{section:modules}). \begin{dfn} Define a categorical operad $\CoBM$ with colors $\ocolor{m}$ and $\ocolor{a}$ whose operations $\CoBM(\ocolor{m}^k,\ocolor{a}^l;\ocolor{m})$ are empty for $k\neq 1$ and are $\CoB(l)$ otherwise.
-The operations $\CoBM(\ocolor{m}^k,\ocolor{a}^l;\ocolor{a})$ are empty for $k\neq 0$ and equal $\CoB(l)$ else.
-Restricted to the $\ocolor{a}$-color, $\CoBM$ is defined as $\CoB$.
+Recall the categorical \emph{operad of coloured braids} $\CoB$ (see e.g.~\cite[Ch.\,5]{Fresse}).
+The category of $n$-operations is the groupoid $\CoB(n)$ with linear orderings of $\{1,\ldots,n\}$ as objects and braids connecting the spots as prescribed by the orderings as morphisms.
+The operadic composition is given by ``cabling".
+Algebras over $\CoB$ are exactly strict braided monoidal categories, and the topological operad obtained by taking classifying spaces is $\tE_2$ (see e.g. \cites[Thm\,5.2.12]{Fresse}[Ch.\,8]{FiedorowiczStelzerVogt}).
+Extending this, we construct a two-coloured operad whose algebras are modules over braided monoidal categories and whose classifying space is $\tE_{1,2}$ (see \cref{section:modules}). \begin{dfn} Define a categorical operad $\CoBM$ with colours $\ocolour{m}$ and $\ocolour{a}$ whose operations $\CoBM(\ocolour{m}^k,\ocolour{a}^l;\ocolour{m})$ are empty for $k\neq 1$ and equal $\CoB(l)$ otherwise.
+The operations $\CoBM(\ocolour{m}^k,\ocolour{a}^l;\ocolour{a})$ are empty for $k\neq 0$ and equal $\CoB(l)$ elsewise.
+Restricted to the $\ocolour{a}$-colour, $\CoBM$ is defined as $\CoB$.
 Requiring commutativity of